Advocate for Climate Action at your University

 - Submit your answer to The Campus Climate Project map below.

 Tell us if your university is doing enough to fight climate change!
-Contribute to the map of university climate contributions in 2020.
+Contribute to the map of university climate contributions.
 This data will be helpful in step 2.

 - Advocate for stronger commitments from your college or university.